 If you are successful, a funding agreement which outlines the conditions of your grant will be sent to you (or your auspice organisation).
-You will need to sign and return two original copies of the funding agreement.
-You will also need to provide a copy of your organisation's bank statement showing the account number, BSB number and name.
+You will be required to sign and return a copy of the funding agreement and provide a copy of your organisation's bank statement showing the account number, BSB number and name that matches the applicant or auspice ABN details.
 All payments will be made by electronic transfer.